UniversalTaco/CBSE_8C_Magazine/README.md

 A repository to store all media of class CBSE 8C and code required to run the website.

 Updates:
-  17/2/2024 - Improved magazine.js readability and turned the downloadFile function to a redirecting function!
+  17/2/2024 - Framework finally completed!
+Website Overhaul, fixed bugs and gave a neat, royal aesthetic!
+Fixed known bugs mentioned in BETA Framework Release.